Hata clan: Title - Uzumasa

+A possible connection to Uzumasa and another ancient word of possible Korean origin can be made based on Mishina's observations.
+As Mishina posited that "Uzumori" was the ancestral word for Uzumasa which carried the meaning of "cow head", it may also share similar roots with "Soshimori (曾尸茂梨)", a placename in Silla where the kami Susanoo first arrived after his exit from the heavens (see Susanoo in Soshimori).

+The Mii-dera temple claims that "Soshimori" likely alludes to the Korean word "Someori (소머리)" which means "cow head" (noting that "So (소)" is the native Korean word for "cow").
+The temple officially claims that "Soshimori" most likely derived from "Someori" or more likely "Suhsomeori (숳소머리)" meaning "bull head" in Old Korean, under an alternate spelling "牛首茂梨" which later influenced the introduction of Gozu Tennō (牛頭天王, lit.
+Ox-Headed Heavenly King) who was eventually amalgamated with Susanoo.

+The common Silla element of Hata, Uzumasa, Susanoo, Soshimori, and Old Korean may explain the singularity across all the aforementioned factors, with many of them most likely sharing a collective root.

+Influence

 The Hata were the most prominent inhabitants of the Kyoto basin at the time the area entered into history, in the 6th and 7th centuries.
+They had jurisdiction in present-day "Uzumasa (太秦/太秦)" (not to be confused with the title "Uzumasa") found in "Kadono district (葛野郡)" within Kyoto.

 The Hata are said to have been adept at financial matters, and to have introduced silk raising and weaving to Japan.
 For this reason, they may have been associated with the kagome crest, a lattice shape found in basket-weaving.
-During the reign of Emperor Nintoku (313-399), the members of the clan were sent to different parts of the country to spread the knowledge and practice of sericulture.
+During the reign of Emperor Nintoku (313–399), the members of the clan were sent to different parts of the country to spread the knowledge and practice of sericulture.
 Members of this clan also served as financial advisors to the Yamato Court for several centuries.
 Originally landing and settling in Izumo and the San'yō region, the Hata eventually settled in the areas where Japan's most important cities are now.
 They are said to have aided in the establishment of Heian-kyō (modern-day Kyoto), and of many Shinto shrines and Buddhist temples, including Fushimi Inari Taisha, Matsunoo Taisha, and Kōryū-ji.
-Emperor Yūryaku granted the clan the family name of Uzumasa in 471, in honor of Sake no kimi's contributions to the spread of sericulture.
+Emperor Yūryaku granted the clan the family name of Uzumasa in 471, in honor of Sakeno kimi's contributions to the spread of sericulture.
 Over the next few centuries, they were given the right to the status (kabane) of Miyatsuko, and later Imiki.

+Uzumasa-no-Kimi-Sukune, one of the first clan heads, arrived during the reign of Emperor Chūai, in the 2nd century CE.
+According to the Nihon Shoki, he and his followers were greeted warmly, and Uzumasa was granted a high government position.